river2202/flutter-native-page-view-controller/README.md

 4. Plugin Packages
 https://flutter.dev/docs/development/packages-and-plugins/developing-packages#developing-plugin-packages

-Since the challenge is to use a native controller/activity and the transition effect, we still want to keep the sigle page view as Flutter widget to avoid re-create all the login in native world, we have to combine above solutions.
+The challenge is to implement the page curl effect using native ui controls, we still want to keep the sigle page view as Flutter widget.

-### Sulotion Overview
+## Sulotion Overview

 1. Flutter main app (route /) use platform channel to call native codes.
 2. Native code create UIPageViewController (or Android  equivalent) with FlutterViewControllers/FlutterFragment arrays for each page in new Flutter/Dart ioslation.